Helena M. L. Forbes

 Helena M. L. Forbes (11 September 1900 – 5 September 1959) was a Scottish botanist, plant collector and curator who worked primarily on South African flora.

 Biography

 Helena Madelain Lamond Forbes was born on 11 September 1900 in Forfar, Scotland.
 When she was a young child, her parents emigrated to Durban and Forbes childhood was spent there.
-On 1 July 1919 she joined Natal Herbarium in Durban as a Junior Assistant in the Botany Division.
+On 1 July 1919, she joined Natal Herbarium in Durban as a Junior Assistant in the Botany Division.
 She became responsible for herbarium maintenance and plant identification.
-From 1936-37 she worked at Kew Gardens as the South African Liaison Officer.
+From 1936 to 1937, she worked at Kew Gardens as the South African Liaison Officer.
 She subsequently returned to South Africa, where she joined the National Herbarium in Pretoria in 1938.
 In 1940 she returned to Natal Herbarium as Curator and stayed in post until her retirement on 10 September 1955.
 At her retirement she was described as "a stalwart that kept botanical wheels turning at the herbarium".
 She suffered from rheumatoid arthritis and died on 5 September 1959.